clux/probes.hugo/content/post/2018-12-14-yaml-apis-in-rust.md

 }
 ```

+We don't trait these functions because we sometimes pass around some context from other structures to have cross-referencing validation.

-This `Rbac` struct is attached to our core [Manifest](https://babylonpartners.github.io/shipcat/shipcat_definitions/manifest/struct.Manifest.html) so developers can take advantage of it by adding:
+Finally, this `Rbac` struct is attached to our core [Manifest](https://babylonpartners.github.io/shipcat/shipcat_definitions/manifest/struct.Manifest.html) so developers can take advantage of it by simply adding:

 ```yaml
 rbac: